artagnon/dotfiles/README.md

 git://github.com/sstephenson/ruby-build ~/.rbenv/plugins/ruby-build`
 before you can use `rbenv install`.

-## Xmobar

-There's an optional `.xmobar.2` included in case you have a dual-head display like I do.
-To use it, simply execute `xmobar -x 1 ~/.xmobarrc.2 &`.

 ## Emacs

 You need the latest development version of Emacs.
 Either compile from